PHPJasper/phpjasper/README.md

 > The JasperReports Library is the world's most popular open source reporting engine.
 It is entirely written in Java and it is able to use data coming from any kind of data source and produce pixel-perfect documents that can be viewed, printed or exported in a variety of document formats including HTML, PDF, Excel, OpenOffice and Word.

-I recommend using [Jaspersoft Studio](http://community.jaspersoft.com/project/jaspersoft-studio) to build your reports, connect it to your datasource (ex: MySQL, POSTGRES), loop thru the results and output it to PDF, XLS, DOC, RTF, ODF, etc.
+It is recommended using [Jaspersoft Studio](http://community.jaspersoft.com/project/jaspersoft-studio) to build your reports, connect it to your datasource (ex: MySQL, POSTGRES), loop thru the results and output it to PDF, XLS, DOC, RTF, ODF, etc.

 *Some examples of what you can do:*